yangjc/template-parser/readme.md

 The first variable is the action (function), all arguments following.
 Use a single `:` to access the return value of previous action.
 1. The statement before first `|` means the action of "return the first variable, and ignore others".
+1. Use `..` before a key to access variable as a property name.

 ### options statement